Submit a Support Ticket

 Cause: the export destination or driver reference is no longer valid in the new install.

-2. Verify ODBC data sources.
-Open the ODBC Data Source Administrator (odbcad32.exe) and confirm that any System DSN your model references still exists and points to the correct database server.
+• Open the ODBC Data Source Administrator and confirm that any System DSN still exists.

-3. Re-create missing ODBC DSNs under the same name with the correct connection parameters.
-Monarch stores the DSN name, not the full connection string, so the name must match exactly.
+• Re-create missing ODBC DSNs under the same name with the correct connection parameters.

-4. Update hardcoded paths in the model to use UNC paths or environment variables where possible, to reduce fragility on future upgrades.
+• Update hardcoded paths to use UNC paths or environment variables where possible.

 Issue category 3: Corrupted output recovery

-When Monarch produces wrong data: causes and approach.
 Corrupted output means the model runs without error but produces records that are incorrect, incomplete, misaligned, or blank.
-This is distinct from a process failure: the model appears to work — an output file is created and the record count looks plausible — but the data is wrong.
-Root causes fall into three groups: the input file format has changed since the model was built, template traps are matching unintended content, or field expressions are mishandling data types, delimiters, or locale-specific characters.
+This is different from a process failure: the model may create an output file and show a plausible record count, but the data is wrong.
+Common causes include input format changes, traps matching unintended content, or field expressions mishandling data types, delimiters, or locale-specific characters.

 3.1 — Output fields are blank, or all records return the same value